cocos/cocos-docs/en/asset/spine.md

 ![spine](spine/set_skeleton.png)

-## How to load spine remotely from a server
+## How to load Spine remotely from a server

 ### Load the Spine assets in json format